EmployeeIssues.comU.S. Employee Rights in Plain English

 You might be surprised to learn that, in the absence of an employment agreement that indicates otherwise, your employee rights likely do not automatically entitle you to sick pay.

-That's because, at this writing, only one state and three municipalities require employers to provide sick leave benefits to employees, whether paid or not.*
+That's because, at this writing, only six municipalities and two states have passed laws requiring employers to provide sick leave benefits to employees, whether paid or not.*

 In fact, nearly 75 percent of low-wage workers in the U.S. do not have sick leave benefits either with or without pay, while about 43 percent of all U.S. workers do not have paid sick leave benefits.
 As with many traditional benefits, providing sick pay is voluntary for employers.